paulissoft/pato-gui/README.md

 ## Installation <a name="installation" />

 This utility needs Python 3.
-In order to support several Python versions/environments on your computer, I prefer [Mamba from the Miniforge project on GitHub](https://github.com/conda-forge/miniforge).
+In order to support several Python versions and/or (virtual) environments on your computer, I prefer [Mamba from the Miniforge project on GitHub](https://github.com/conda-forge/miniforge).
 See the installation instructions there if you want to use that distribution.
 Mamba is an environment manager similar to Conda variants like Anaconda and [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html) but much faster.
 Together with [Poetry](https://python-poetry.org/docs/) this is a good combination to distribute libraries to PyPi.

 ### Start a command prompt <a name="start-command-line-prompt" />